20120212-182808.jpg

 It wasn’t until I reached the bathroom that I became super bothered.
 That’s my property she was mouthing off about.
 It’s OK for me to publicly cheesegrate his masculinity, but when someone else makes an attempt, I turn into a snorting bull.
 (Which isn’t much of a change from my usual demeanor.)

 On my way back to our spot on the bench, she was bragging to her giggly friends about how she’s taking the ADVANCED CLASS when I forced eye contact with her.
 She flitted her eyes away from mine in a hurry.
-Arms akimbo, I stormed over to Henry and began waving wildly as I told he and his mom what I had witnessed.
+Arms akimbo, I stormed over to Henry and began waving wildly as I told him and his mom what I had witnessed.

 “I was so angry, I punched the mirror in the bathroom, Henry!”
 I cried, my fists all balled up.